Deft (gamer): Edward Gaming (2015–2016)

-Deft is the seventh player to reach 1,000 kills in the LPL on August 26, 2016.
+Deft became the seventh player to reach 1,000 kills in the LPL on August 26, 2016.

 The team faced RNG in both finals, in which they lost Spring with 1–3 and won Summer with 3–0.

 Deft and EDward Gaming qualified for 2016 World Championship, where they lost 1–3 in quarter-finals against ROX Tigers.
 Deft went back to Korea after the tournament.